VisiumCH/dvc-workshop/README.md

 We have already implemented the code structure for loading data, rotating and cropping in ___dvc_workshop/pipeline/preprocess.py___.
 Standardization was left empty intentionnaly for you to fill it.

-Remember to have a look a at the DAG once you have created your pipeline.
+Remember to have a look a at the DAG once you have created your pipeline.ß